 Father’s Day Gift Guide

 With Father’s Day just around the corner, we’ve put together a gift guide featuring some local businesses that give back to the community.
-These companies donate some or all of the sales towards helping our vulnerable neighbours.
+These companies donate some or all of their sales towards helping our vulnerable neighbours.

 Please note: This list is not at all exhaustive and we apologize if we have missed one of your favourites.
-If you know of a local business like this that gives back to the community and isn’t listed here, send us an email with your suggestion and we’ll be sure to include it.
+If you know of a local business like this that gives back to the community and isn’t listed here, send us an email with your suggestion, and we’ll be sure to include it.
 Email your suggestions to media@homewardtrust.ca

 findedmonton.com #YEG-based

 The start-up cost for anyone moving into their first home can be expensive, especially for someone moving out of homelessness.
 Find provides free essential furnishings to individuals and families who are moving out of homelessness.
-In addition to supporting Housing First program participants, Find sells gently used furniture and housewares at a low-cost to the public via its brick-and-mortar shop and online.
+In addition to supporting Housing Support program participants, Find sells gently used furniture and housewares at a low-cost to the public via its brick-and-mortar shop and online.
 Every purchase from Find goes back to supporting individuals and families moving out of homelessness.

 bissellthriftshop.com #YEG-based